not-navyblue/UnHax/README.md

 sans the requirement of the "Enable Religion" option.
 - Added in v1.3<br>

+**Hackerman Palace** / **Ecalap**: two Palace replacement buildings that automatically unlock the **Base** building and build the
+**Military** building on all cities.
+Unique to Hack Land and Upside Down, respectively. **Hackerman Palace is intended to not have an icon.**
+- Added in v1.14<br>

 ### Units
 #### **Founder**
+- Pseudo-Military Civilian Unit
+- 50 Strength
-- Civilian Unit, 5 Movement
+- 10 Movement
 - Upgrades from Settler
 - Requires at least 4 population
+- All tiles cost 1 movement point
+- Uncapturable
-- All tiles cost 1 movement point, Uncapturable, Can move immediately after bought
+- Can move immediately after bought
+- Does not spawn as a Barbarian unit

 ### Unit Promotions
 #### **Mastery of War** / **Air Superiority**